rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 critical system errors, you can use rescue mode to recover your system data.
 These problems might be be caused by file system corruption, boot file corruption, or other configuration errors.
-If your system encounters a problem during the boot process, you would typically boot in to a maintenance mode environment called single user mode that enables you to log in with your root password and check for any errors.
+If your system encounters a problem during the boot process, you typically boot in to a maintenance mode environment called single user mode that enables you to log in with your root password and check for any errors.

-However, using single user mode has the following drawbacks:
+However, single user mode has the following drawbacks:

--   **Your system is read-only and you cannot make corrective changes.**
+-   Your system is read-only and you cannot make corrective changes.
 -   Most services (such as networking) are disabled.
 This situation prevents you from copying your data to another server.
 -   You have to access your server by using the Console, which is slower than using a traditional Secure Shell (SSH) login.

-To avoid having to use single user mode, you can bring your server up in Rescue Mode through the Rackspace Cloud Control Panel.
+You can avoid working with single user mode by bringing your server up in rescue mode through the Rackspace Cloud Control Panel.

 ### What is rescue mode?

 Rescue mode grants the root user full access to your non-bootable server's file system.
-You can use it to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
+You can use rescue mode to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
 Using rescue mode through the Cloud Control Panel is similar to booting into single user mode with networking enabled.

-**Place your server into rescue mode**
+**Put your server in rescue mode**

-Use the following steps to place your server into rescue mode:
+Use the following steps to put your server in rescue mode:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/), and click **Servers > Cloud Servers** in the top navigation bar.
+1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/), then click **Servers > Cloud Servers** in the top navigation bar.

-2. From your list of servers, click the gear icon next to the server that you want to bring up in rescue mode and select **Enter Rescue Mode** from the drop-down menu.
+2. From the list of your servers, click the gear icon next to the server that you want to bring up in rescue mode and select **Enter Rescue Mode** from the drop-down menu.